HCNZ HISTORY

 What started from small beginnings is now an occasion that attracts eminent politicians, diplomats, church and civic dignitaries and large numbers of the general public, with support from the New Zealand National Commission for UNESCO, local councils, Jewish organisations and congregations, and the New Zealand Human Rights Commission.

-- United Nations International Holocaust Remembrance Day events are held on January 27th in Wellington, Christchurch, and Auckland.
+- United Nations International Holocaust Remembrance Day events are held by HCNZ on January 27th, starting in Wellington in 2008, later adding in Auckland, Christchurch, and now also Hamilton, Nelson, and Dunedin.

 - Yom HaShoah is observed on the 27th day in the month of Nisan.